mmallicoat/kaggle-house-prices/reports/kaggle-house-prices.rst

 5. Before writing out the predictions, reverse the log-transform by exponentiating the predicted value.

-Compared to the leaderboard on the Kaggle website, my model's performance in fairly middling.

-..
-TODO: what was my error rate?
-Put in context.
-The average house price is X. The predictions average deviation from this is Y.
+The Kaggle competition is judged by the square root of the mean squared error (RMSE) of the predictions of the log-transformed house prices.
+This metric for our model (on the test dataset) is 0.168, which is fairly middling compared to the leaderboard on the Kaggle website.
+For the CV dataset, the metric is 0.166, which is close to that of the test dataset, as we would expect.

+The metric is somewhat difficult to interpret, so I calculated the RMSE of the *un*-transformed prices for comparison.
+The RMSE for the untransformed prices in the CV dataset is $37,576.
+This is very roughly [#]_ the expected deviation of our prediction from the true price.
+The mean house price in this dataset is $178,186;
+so, although our error is significant, the predictions are within the ballpark of the true values.

-There are many optimiziations left to be made.
+There are many avenues to explore which could improve the model's performance.
 Here are some things to try in the future:

 *   Engineer some custom features, especially ones that capture interactions between variables.
 These might be something like the